staticfloat/PkgCompressedChunkedExperiment/README.md

 ## Current results

-Running the `SimulateClientRegistryUpdate.jl` script will give some limited statistics, but the `CompareCompressionSettings.jl` file performs a slightly more exhaustive test comparing a few different scenarios.
+The `compare_compression.jl` script performs an exhaustive test comparing different scenarios.
-It compares the current methodology (transferring a gzipped tarball every time) to some of the alternatives, such as transferring a `zstd`-compressed tarball every time, and this content-defined chunking scheme.
+It compares the current methodology (transferring a gzipped tarball every time) to alternatives such as transferring a `zstd`-compressed tarball every time, and this content-defined chunking scheme.

 A partial view of the results can be seen in this image:
 ![](./CompressionStats.png)